Matrix balancing based interior point methods for point set matching problems: Numerical simulations

 \subsection{Rigid-motion estimation}

 One big advantage of SNNE over primal-dual methods is that SNNE updates multiplier vectors solely along the increase of $t$, i.e., no need to store/pass $x$ between sub-problems.
-The memory requirement in SNNE can be much less than that in primal-dual methods under proper handling of the active support set in large-scale problems.
-The following experiment demonstrates the effectiveness of SNNE in handling large-scale problems.
-In the numerical study, we provide one comparison between SNNE, SNNE-sparse with primal-dual methods, which are popularly used in solving linear programming.
-Here, we consider two primal-dual methods: Mehrotra predictor-corrector method, which is one widely-used primal-dual interior point method\cite{doi:10.1137/0802028}, and one commercial software solver, Gurobi, where we choose the barrier method.
+The memory requirement in SNNE can be much less than that in primal-dual methods, if the active support set is properly handled in large-scale problems.
+The following two experiments demonstrate the effectiveness of SNNE in handling large-scale problems.
+In the first study, we provide one comparison between SNNE, SNNE-sparse with primal-dual methods, which are popularly used in solving linear programming.
+Here, we consider two primal-dual methods: Mehrotra predictor-corrector method, which is one widely-used primal-dual interior point method\cite{doi:10.1137/0802028}, and one commercial software solver, Gurobi, where the algorithm method is chosen to be the barrier method.
+In the first study, we actually solve a number of optimal transport problems.
+For the second study, we demonstrate the flexibility of the entropic regularization.
+We apply entropic regularization, but take $t$ as the outer loop variable to bypass the multiple optimal transport problems.
+The algorithms SNNE-t and SNNE-sparse are developed in this framework to optimize the computational time.